 - I wish I didn’t work so hard – I worked my butt off the first 12 years of my life and it affected my health.
 So I already got this message from the universe that working too hard may not be worth it.
 Luckily my healthy issues were temporary.
-Yet even now, while I work 35 hours per week to have more balance, I occasionally feel guilty.
 I think I grew up with the concept that if I am not working hard, then I am lazy and that’s bad.
 It sounds a little ridiculous when I write it down.

 What to do to live life with out this regret: Create a new concept that replaces the one above – Working hard will lead me to miss out on life, so don’t miss out.
 Work smart instead and make time for life as well before it’s too late

 - I wish I’d had the courage to express my feelings – Many times we repress our feelings only to hold on to the hurt, frustration, etc.. too long.
 It’s not good for us.
 I am glad to say this is one that I actually do often at work and in life.
 I hope you do too.
 It’s liberating.